KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

             @Column {}
         }

-        This screen can be styled with the ``SwiftUI/View/keyboardStateLabelStyle(_:)`` modifier, to change things like the icon and style of the status label.
-It automatically links to System Settings, where the user can enable the keyboard and Full Access.
+        This screen can be styled with the ``SwiftUI/View/keyboardStateLabelStyle(_:)`` modifier, to style things like the icon and the status labels.
     }
 }

+See the <doc:Styling-Article> article for more information about KeyboardKit view styling.